Why Kartarpur corridor is unlikely to defuse India-Pakistan tensions | DW | 08.11.2019

 Pakistan's ulterior motives?

-Islamist parties in Pakistan have slammed the govenment's decision to open the Kartarpur corridor, saying it is tantamount to turning a blind eye to India's abrogation of Kashmir's speical status on August 5.
+Islamist parties in Pakistan have slammed the govenment's decision to open the Kartarpur corridor, saying it is tantamount to turning a blind eye to India's abrogation of Kashmir's special status on August 5.

 Some groups in the country also believe that the visa-free border crossing would be a compromise on national sovereignty.